Chrisdeleon91/Module-1-Challenge/README.md

 NOTE: If you have chosen a project within a larger company (such as the Apple credit card), you may want to focus your research on the origins and scope of the project rather than on the company itself. something that a competitor offers, or use your imagination!)"

 I would advise the company to allow Algorithmic trading for retail investors.
-It is a concept where retail investors can access the same sophisticated trading tools and strategies that institutional investors use.
+It is a concept where `retail investors can access the same sophisticated trading tools and strategies that institutional investors use`.
 This would allow retail investors to trade more efficiently and effectively, and to potentially generate higher returns.
 Algorithmic trading can help retail investors trade more efficiently, accurately and disciplinedly.
 It can also help them to manage their risk more effectively.

 > " Why do you think that offering this product or service would benefit the company?"